 Another feature that the New Pokemon Snap research camera has is a scanner.
 It can do many things that will help you on your adventure in the Lental Region, like detecting hidden Pokemon around the area.
 To use the scan feature, aim for the things you want to scan and press the X button.

 Scanning Pokemon can help you reveal their names and their gender.
 You can also use it to make a Pokemon notice you.
 Remember, interacting with Pokemon shows different Pokemon behavior.
 This might give you a chance to snap a great photo, or potentially view a new pose!

 Scan feature can also be used to inspect the elements in your surroundings.
 This will help you research mysterious things around the Lental Region and know about your surroundings!

 There are multiple paths that you can take on each expedition and uncovering them can help you encounter more Pokemon.
 Use the Scan feature to uncover each path and find more Pokemon and unique interactions!

 Playing a melody before taking photos gives you a chance to see and capture photos of Pokemon dancing, which might result in gaining a high Photodex Photo score.
 You can also use this to lure Pokemon.

 Throwing Fluffruit is a way to lure Pokemon into coming out of the bushes or sand.
 Giving them Fluffruit also lets you capture a shot of how each Pokemon eats their food, which may result in a higher Photodex Photo score.

 Using Illumina Orbs is another way to lure Pokemon or make them react differently.
-This will also make a Pokemon glow, which is very mesmerizing!
+This will also make a Pokemon glow, called the Illumina state, which is very mesmerizing!
 The item likely has other effects currently unknown, so be sure to use them in many situations!